home-assistant/home-assistant.io/source/_components/notify.html5.markdown

 ### {% linkable_title Getting ready for Chrome %}

-- Create new project at [https://console.cloud.google.com/home/dashboard](https://console.cloud.google.com/home/dashboard).
+1. Create new project at [https://console.cloud.google.com/home/dashboard](https://console.cloud.google.com/home/dashboard).
-- Go to [https://console.cloud.google.com/apis/credentials/domainverification](https://console.cloud.google.com/apis/credentials/domainverification) and verify your domain.
+2. Go to [https://console.cloud.google.com/apis/credentials/domainverification](https://console.cloud.google.com/apis/credentials/domainverification) and verify your domain.
-- After that, go to [https://console.firebase.google.com](https://console.firebase.google.com) and select import Google project, select the project you created.
+3. After that, go to [https://console.firebase.google.com](https://console.firebase.google.com) and select import Google project, select the project you created.
-- Then, click the cogwheel on top left and select "Project settings".
+4. Then, click the cogwheel on top left and select "Project settings".
-- Select 'Cloud Messaging' tab, listed beneath Project Credentials will be your 152 character 'Server Key' and 12 digit ID 'Sender ID'.
+5. Select 'Cloud Messaging' tab, listed beneath Project Credentials will be your 152 character 'Server Key' and 12 digit ID 'Sender ID'.

+#### {% linkable_title Verify your domain with Hass.io %}

+1. For verifying your domain you need to download a file in step 2.
+2. Create a dictionary named "www" in you Hass.io configuration dictionary.
+3. Place the file (something like this: google*.html) in the "www" directory.
+4. You can open it by going to **https://yourdomain/local/exact_file_name.html**
+5. Proceed with step 3.

 ### {% linkable_title Requirements %}

 The `html5` platform can only function if all of the following requirements are met:
 (On Hass.io these requirements are already met.)

-* You are using Chrome and/or Firefox on any desktop platform, ChromeOS, or Android.
+* You are using Chrome and/or Firefox on any desktop platform, ChromeOS or Android.
 * Your Home Assistant instance is exposed to the world.
 * If using a proxy, HTTP basic authentication must be off for registering or unregistering for push notifications.
 It can be re-enabled afterwards.
 * `pywebpush` must be installed. `libffi-dev`, `libpython-dev`, and `libssl-dev` must be installed prior to `pywebpush` (i.e. `pywebpush` probably won't automatically install).
 * You have configured SSL for your Home Assistant.
 It doesn't need to be configured in Home Assistant though, i.e. you can be running [NGINX](/ecosystem/nginx/) in front of Home Assistant and this will still work.
 The certificate must be trustworthy (i.e. not self signed).
 * You are willing to accept the notification permission in your browser.

 ### {% linkable_title Setting up %}